EndPointCorp/end-point-blog/2020/06/24/magento-2-creating-a-custom-theme.html.md

 ![Website homepage](magento-2-creating-a-custom-theme/magento-frontend.jpg)

 Looks awesome!
-Of course, there’s a lot more we can do from there, from extending or overriding layouts from modules (Magento or third-party) to bundling scripts or using LESS files for our custom styles.
-But, that is material for new posts, so that’s all for now!
+Of course, there’s a lot more we can do from there, from extending or overriding layouts from modules (Magento or third-party) to bundling scripts or using Less files for our custom styles.
+But, that is material for later posts, so that’s all for now!
 Please add any questions you might have below.